frederic-perez/AmE-dictionary/data/dictionary.md

 __gag me with a spoon__ _idiom_ An expression of disgust or annoyance.
 __gag__ _The cases’s gag order._
 __gaggle__ _n informal_ :nine: A disorderly group of people. _A gaggle of Phillies fans taunted him._ _The media gaggle._ _A gaggle of students._ _A gaggle of geese._ _A gaggle of businessmen._ _A gaggle of mystery digests._
 __gah!__ An interjection denoting frustration and/or excitement. _Gah!
 I scored only 95 on my last science exam.
-They'll never let me back into the science club again._
+They’ll never let me back into the science club again._
 __gaiety__ _n_ _Frenetic gaiety._
 __gait__ _n_ :two::hammer: _A pretty boy with a swing in his gait._
 __gal__